flexera-public/policy_templates/cost/azure/reserved_instances/mca_expiration/README.md

 ## What it does

-This Policy Template leverages the [Azure EA API](https://docs.microsoft.com/en-us/rest/api/reserved-vm-instances/reservationorder/list).
+This Policy Template leverages the [Azure API](https://docs.microsoft.com/en-us/rest/api/reserved-vm-instances/reservationorder/list).
 It will notify only if expiration is within the time frame specified in `Number of days to prior to expiration date to trigger incident` field.
 It will email the user specified in Email addresses of the recipients you wish to notify.

 ## Input Parameters